Subcutaneous fluids are fluids given under the skin. This means they can

 syringe.
 Most people in the USA use the giving set method; people offered

-sub-Qs in the UK (very uncommon) are usually offered the syringe method.
+sub-Qs in the UK (very uncommon) tend to be offered the syringe method.
 For

 those who struggle with needles, another possibility is to use an implanted